-This vehicle is not equipped with a rear differential (rear wheels are always turning at the same speed).
-For this reason, pavement may seriously affect the handling and control of the vehicle.
+The tires on this vehicle are not suited for paved road use.
+Also, this vehicle is not equipped with a rear differential (rear wheels are always turning at the same speed).
+For these reasons, pavement may seriously affect the handling and control of the vehicle.